yueeeeeee87/blog/content/posts/Personal Plan.md

 <input type="checkbox" id="vehicle1" name="vehicle1" value="Bike">
-<label for="vehicle1"> ractice active listening in team meetings, ensuring that I actively seek and consider input from all team members at least twice a week </label><br>
+<label for="vehicle1"> Practice active listening in team meetings, ensuring that I actively seek and consider input from all team members at least twice a week </label><br>
 <input type="checkbox" id="vehicle2" name="vehicle2" value="Car">
 <label for="vehicle2"> Actively encourage and welcome diverse perspectives within the team, ensuring that all voices are heard at least once a week</label><br>
 <input type="checkbox" id="vehicle3" name="vehicle3" value="Boat">